-- (a) If the thesis and performance in the oral examination are of sufficient merit it shall recommend that the candidate be approved for the award of the degree of Doctor of Medicine; - (b) If the thesis and performance in the oral examination are of sufficient merit, but that minor corrections are required, it shall

-- recommend that the candidate be approved for the award of the degree of Doctor of Medicine, subject to completion of minor corrections within (a) three months or (b) if the required corrections are of a presentational nature, within one week; - (c) If the thesis and performance in the oral examination are not of sufficient merit for the degree of Doctor of Medicine but there is a reasonable expectation that the thesis, if revised, could reach the standard required for the degree, the Board shall recommend that the candidate be asked to submit a revised thesis.
+- If the thesis and performance in the oral examination are of sufficient merit the Head of School (or nominee) shall recommend that the candidate be approved for the award of the degree of Doctor of Medicine; - (2) If the thesis and performance in the oral examination are of sufficient merit, but that minor corrections are required, the Head of School (or nominee) shall recommend that the candidate be approved for the award of the degree of Doctor of Medicine, subject to completion of minor corrections within (a) three months or (b) if the required corrections are of a presentational nature, within one week; - (3) If the thesis and performance in the oral examination are not of sufficient merit for the degree of Doctor of Medicine but there is a reasonable expectation that the thesis, if revised, could reach the standard required for the degree, the Head of School (or nominee) shall recommend that the candidate be asked to submit a revised thesis.
 A candidate who submits a revised thesis shall do so within one year, may be required to undergo further oral examination, and shall be required to pay a reassessment fee.
-A candidate shall not be allowed to submit a revised thesis on more than one occasion: - (d) If the thesis and performance in the oral examination are not of sufficient merit for the degree of Doctor of Medicine and the Board is not of the opinion that the candidate should be permitted to submit a revised thesis, it shall recommend that no degree be awarded; - (e) If the candidate submits a satisfactory thesis but fails to satisfy the examiners in the oral examination, the Board of the Schools, on the recommendation of the examiners, may permit the candidate to take a second oral examination within six months.
+A candidate shall not be allowed to submit a revised thesis on more than one occasion; - (4) If the thesis and performance in the oral examination are not of sufficient merit for the degree of Doctor of Medicine and the Head of School (or nominee) is not of the opinion that the candidate should be permitted to submit a revised thesis, it shall recommend that no degree be awarded; - (5) If the candidate submits a satisfactory thesis but fails to satisfy the examiners in the oral examination, the Head of School (or nominee), on the recommendation of the examiners, may permit the candidate to take a second oral examination within six months.

-(2) Substantial body of published work and oral examination
+Substantial body of published work and oral examination